eaobservatory/hedwig/doc/user/profile.rst

 When your address is public, it is visible in the following places:

 * On your profile page.
-(Note that profile pages are only visible to people who are logged in.)
+(Note that profile pages are only visible to people who are logged in.
+Email addresses on profile pages are also obfuscated to make it harder for automated systems to collect them, e.g. for sending junk email.)

 * As a recipient in email messages sent to multiple people.
   (If the address is not public you will receive the